Palestinians: Israeli troops kill 10 in West Bank violence

 Israel says its raids are meant to dismantle militant networks and thwart attacks.
 The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, which Israel captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians claim those territories for their hoped-for state.

-Israel’s new far-right government, headed by Netanyahu and propped up by ultranationalist and ultra-Orthodox parties, has pledged to put West Bank settlement expansion at the top of its priority list and has already announced punitive steps against the Palestinians for pushing the U.N.’s highest judicial body to give its opinion on the Israeli occupation.

-Israel has already established dozens of settlements in the West Bank, which are now home to some 500,000 people.

-The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as negotiations to end the conflict have been moribund for more than a decade.
+Israel has established dozens of settlements in the West Bank that now house 500,000 people.
+The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as talks to end the conflict have been moribund for over a decade.

 Goldenberg reported from Tel Aviv, Israel.
 Associated Press writers Areej Hazboun and Isabel DeBre in Jerusalem, Jon Gambrell in Dubai and Suzan Fraser in Ankara, Turkey, contributed.